 Which one to choose?

-When comparing ON Semiconductor Corporation (ON) and MicroVision, Inc. (MVIS), ON appears to be the more favorable option for investors.
-ON boasts strong fundamentals, with a market cap of $26.9B and a healthy net profit margin of approximately 22%.
-In contrast, MVIS is struggling with negative margins and a market cap of $0.27B, reflecting significant operational challenges.
+When comparing ON Semiconductor Corporation (ON) and MicroVision, Inc. (MVIS), ON appears to be the more favorable investment choice.
+ON has demonstrated strong fundamentals, with a market cap of approximately 27B and a net income margin of 22.2%.
+Its profitability ratios, including a return on equity of 28% and a return on assets of 11.6%, indicate a solid financial position.
+In contrast, MVIS has struggled significantly, posting negative margins and a D+ rating from analysts, reflecting its ongoing financial challenges.

 Disclaimer: This article is not financial advice.
 Each investor is responsible for their own investment decisions.